thedalles77/USB_Laptop_Keyboard_Controller/README.md

      Instructions for Modifying the Teensyduino LC code.pdf     PDF file with LC instructions

      Instructions for Modifying the Teensyduino 3p2 code.pdf    PDF file with 3.2 instructions

+     Instructions for Modifying the Teensyduino 4p0 code.pdf    PDF file with 4.0 instructions

      Laptop_Keyboard      A separate Folder for each laptop keyboard, containing the following: